 The Downside of Pine Straw and Nuggets

-It's true that pine straw needs to be replenished at least once per year, sometimes twice per year.
+It's true that pine straw needs to be replenished at least once per year.
 Mine is long past due.
-You can stretch it to last a year by doing what I call "fluffing" it periodically to expose the dark, rich, reddish-brown color, as the exposed side turns grey.
+You can stretch it to last a little more than a year by doing what I call "fluffing" it periodically to expose the dark, rich, reddish-brown color, as the exposed side turns grey.
 I simply rake mine around a bit every so often, flipping it upside down in the process.